monishavenkatesh7/AI-Student-Enquiry-Chatbot/README.md

    git clone <repository_link>
    cd <repository_name>
    ```
+   Or you can doenload the code into your folder
-2. Install the required dependencies:
+3. Install the required dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3. Add the API key to `api_key.txt`:
+4. Add the API key to `api_key.txt`:
    - Create a file named `api_key.txt` in the project directory.
    - Paste the API key into the file (ensure it contains only the key, with no additional text).

-4. Run the application:
+5. Run the application:
    ```bash
    streamlit run app.py
    ```